carlosblanc0/carlosblanc0/README.md

 <pre>
 - 🥕  Interested in Next.js, Serverless, DDD, TDD and Design Patterns.

-- 💬  Knowledgeble in things such as guitars, music theory and philosophy.

 - 📫  Contact: carlosbusinessinquiries@outlook.com

 - 🎮  Fun fact: I'm a Garage Band aficionado.